willswats/youtube-alternative-switch/README.md

 ## How to Use

-The context menu (accessed by right clicking) and keyboard shortcuts will only work when on any of the following domains:
+The context menu (accessed by right clicking) and keyboard shortcuts will only work when on any of the following URLs:

 - `https://youtube.com/watch?v=`
 - `https://piped.video/watch?v=`